Allstate Protection Plans

 CONTEXT MATTERS

-When designing for a new industry, it can be easy to blindly follow broad UX rules of thumb.
-I quickly realized that context can push user preferences in unexpected directions, and it’s important to identify where your gaps in knowledge may lead you astray.
-In the case of File-a-Claim, my manager reminded me not to let my own assumptions take away from the potential of a design.
+When designing for a new industry, I often tried to fall back on broad UX rules of thumb.
+Instead, I realized that context can push user preferences in unexpected directions, and it was important to identify where my gaps in knowledge might lead me astray.
+My manager reminded me not to let my own assumptions take away from the potential of a design.
 We spent time refocusing on research findings from customers, which helped me understand how design lives in the insurance space specifically.

 EXPERTISE COMES FROM EFFORT